bigchaindb/whitepaper/README.md

 ### Using Docker

-If you don't wish to bother with installing `pdflatex` and `bibtex`, and feel comfortable with using `docker` and `docker-compose`, then:
+This is the preferred way so you don't have to bother with installing `pdflatex` and `bibtex`, which is especially cumbersome on macOS & Windows:

 ```bash
 docker-compose up